-All students living in the residence halls or a fraternity are required to participate in the Willamette Meal Plan Program.
-All students living in a sorority are required to participate in the Sorority Meal Plan Program.
+All students living in the residence halls are required to participate in the Willamette meal plan program.
+All students living in a sorority are required to participate in the sorority meal plan program.

-What if my son or daughter has medical or dietary restrictions?
+What if my student has medical or dietary restrictions?

-Your son or daughter should talk to a Bon Appetit manager regarding his or her medical or dietary restrictions.
+Your student should talk to a Bon Appetit manager regarding their medical or dietary restrictions.
 The on-campus dining program has been designed with flexibility to meet the unique needs of each student.

 Is it possible for students to change their meal plan during the semester?

 Meal plan changes are accepted during the first two weeks of each semester.
 Contact Housing at firstname.lastname@example.org for more information.

 Do students get a cash refund if they have points left over?

 No, there is no compensation for leftover points.

 What happens to the student's Points at the end of the semester?